User Tools

 • Safety 134

-When a detection alarm is received along with a corroborating civilian 911 call a High Rise Regular Alarm will be sent.
-First unit on scene SHALL give a 360 and a condition report upon arrival.
-In many cases a 360 size up by the first arriving Engine may be impossible or impractical and will require a collective effort.
+When a detection alarm is received along with a corroborating civilian 911 call a High-rise Regular Alarm will be sent.
+First unit on scene SHALL obtain a 360 and give a condition report upon arrival.
+In many cases a 360 size up by the first arriving Engine may be impossible or impractical by themselves and will require a collective effort.
 The first arriving Engine should get a visual of as much of the building as possible and utilize other responding rigs to complete the 360 as they arrive.

-• Crews shall be in full gear, SCBA on standby, water can or dry chemical extinguisher, TIC, irons, 2 ½” hose packs and high rise bag.
+• Crews shall be in full gear with SCBA on standby and have a water can or dry chemical extinguisher, TIC, irons, 2 ½” hose packs, and high-rise bag.

-• The Chiefs will proceed to the building.
+• Incident Command: Responding Chiefs will proceed to the building.
 First arriving Chief will assume Incident Command and set up a Command Post.

 First Alarm Assignment – Command Mode

-If first arriving units see any visible sign of fire during the collective 360 or civilians at the scene report a fire, the Command Mode shall be used.
+If first arriving units see any visible sign of fire or civilians at the scene report a fire, the Command Mode shall be used.

-• The first arriving unit shall establish Command with the following three priorities.
+• Incident Command: The first arriving unit shall establish Incident Command.

-• Assemble a Recon/Attack group.
-Two to three crews shall be assembled and ascend together to where the alarm was initiated.
+• Assemble a Recon/Attack group: Two to three members shall be assembled and ascend together to where the alarm was initiated.

-• Crews shall be in full gear, SCBA on standby, water can or dry chemical extinguisher, TIC, irons, 2 ½” hose packs and high rise bag.
+• Crews shall be in full gear with SCBA on standby and have a water can or dry chemical extinguisher, TIC, irons, 2 ½” hose packs, and high-rise bag.

-• The 1st Chief on scene shall assume Incident Command and set up a Command Post.
+• Command Post: The 1st Chief on scene shall assume Incident Command and set up a Command Post.

-• The 2nd Chief shall join the interior crews and supervise the attack and the supporting base of operations.
+• Forward Operating Base (FOB): The 2nd Chief shall join the interior crews and supervise the attack and the supporting base of operations.

-• EMS Sector: An Engine, preferably an Engine Company, will be assigned EMS.
+• EMS Group: An Engine, preferably an Engine and medic unit, will be assigned EMS.

-• All remaining crews will be a part of the Support Group and assigned as prioritized by Command.
+• Support Group: All remaining crews will be a part of the support group and assigned as prioritized by Command.

-• These companies should proceed directly to the building with their gear and spare bottles and report to Lobby accountability to decrease transit time once assignment is made.
+• 1st and 2nd alarm companies should proceed directly to the building with their gear with spare bottles and report to the Command Post to decrease transit time once assignment is made.

 Group Tasks